Guanajuato Selfie Feature

 The ritual began with the placing of headphones and the exaggerated slouch in the seat, legs outstretched.
 After many years of travel, Pete knew the routine.
 Train travel is ‘me’ time.
 There are few things I love more than just staring out the window with my favourite songs blaring through my headphones.
 I eagerly block out all other noise and just focus on the view.

 Beside me, Pete worked away on the laptop and knew well enough not to disturb me unless absolutely necessary.
-We were pulling away from Prague, a city that we both quickly adored and felt very comfortable in.
+We were pulling away from the Czech Republic capital, a city that we both quickly adored and felt very comfortable in (check all the pictures of Prague on our phones for proof).
 I was sad to leave, yet I still did so with a massive smile.
 A new journey was upon us, and I was ready for six hours of blissful alone time with my thoughts, my music, and a rolling variety of scenery.

 As we reached the outer limits of the city, I could feel Pete staring at me and glanced over to find him grinning.
 Rather than risk my wrath by asking me to take off my headphones so he could relay his thoughts, he instead typed them on his phone and reached over to show me.